Second Sons

 "Second Sons" is the eighth episode of the third season of HBO's medieval fantasy television series Game of Thrones.
 The 28th episode of the series overall, it was written by series co-creators David Benioff and D. B. Weiss, and directed by Michelle MacLaren.
 It first aired on HBO on May 19, 2013.

-In the episode, Tyrion Lannister and Sansa Stark get married in King's Landing; Gendry arrives at Dragonstone with Melisandre; Stannis Baratheon frees Davos Seaworth from the dungeons and reinstates him as his Hand; Arya Stark and Sandor "The Hound" Clegane travel through the Riverlands on their way to the Twins; Samwell Tarly and Gilly camp north of the Wall, and Daenerys Targaryen meets with the mercenary company of the Second Sons before the walls of Yunkai.
-The episode was acclaimed by critics, and achieved a viewership of 5.1 million during its initial broadcast.
+In the episode, Tyrion Lannister and Sansa Stark are married in King's Landing; Gendry arrives at Dragonstone with Melisandre; Stannis Baratheon frees Davos Seaworth from the dungeons and reinstates him as his Hand; Arya Stark and Sandor "The Hound" Clegane travel through the Riverlands on their way to the Twins; Samwell Tarly and Gilly camp north of the Wall, and Daenerys Targaryen meets with the mercenary company of the Second Sons before the walls of Yunkai.

+The episode was acclaimed by critics, with many praising the scenes showcasing Tyrion and Sansa's wedding and the performances, and achieved a viewership of 5.1 million during its initial broadcast.
 At the 65th Primetime Creative Arts Emmy Awards, the episode was nominated for Outstanding Hairstyling for a Single-Camera Series, and was selected by Peter Dinklage to support his nomination for Outstanding Supporting Actor in a Drama Series at the 65th Primetime Emmy Awards.

 Plot

 In the Riverlands

-Arya tries to kill the Hound when she thinks he is sleeping, but he is awake and offers her one attempt on his life, which she forfeits.
-Fearing a return to King's Landing, Arya is relieved as they head for the Twins, where the Hound intends to ransom her to Robb Stark.
+Arya tries to kill the Hound when he is sleeping, but he is awake and offers her one attempt on his life, which she forfeits.
+Fearing a return to King's Landing, Arya is relieved as they head for the Twins, where the Hound intends to ransom her to Robb Stark, who is attending his uncle's wedding to Walder Frey's daughter.

 In King's Landing

-Tyrion visits Sansa to ease her apprehension at the prospect of being his wife.
+Tyrion visits Sansa to ease her apprehension on becoming his wife.
 In the Sept of Baelor, Cersei threatens Margaery with the story of House Reyne, former Lannister vassals whom Tywin exterminated when they rebelled against him.
-After arriving at the Sept, Sansa is walked down the aisle by Joffrey.
+Sansa arrives at the Sept for her wedding and discovers Joffrey is escorting her down the aisle.
 At their wedding feast, Joffrey, after threatening to rape Sansa, calls for the traditional bedding ceremony, but his plan is thwarted when Tyrion threatens to castrate him.
 Tywin defuses the situation.
-The newlyweds leave, and Tyrion tells Sansa he will not share her bed until she wants him to, leaving their marriage without consummation.
+Alone in their bedchamber, Tyrion tells Sansa he will not share her bed until she wants him to, leaving their marriage unconsummated.

 At Dragonstone

-Melisandre returns with Gendry and takes him to see Stannis, who recognizes the familial similarity.
-In the dungeons, Davos continues to learn to read and Stannis visits him.
+Melisandre returns with Gendry and takes him to Stannis, who recognizes the familial resemblance.
+In the dungeons, Davos continues learning to read; Stannis visits him there.
 Davos naturally objects to the planned sacrifice, but Stannis remains resolved.
-He then makes Davos swear to never raise his hand to Melisandre again, and frees him.
+He makes Davos swear to never raise his hand to Melisandre again, and frees him.
 Melisandre visits and seduces Gendry, tying him to a bed in the process.
-She then places leeches on him to draw his royal blood.
+She places leeches on him to draw his royal blood.
 Stannis ritually burns them, speaking the names of the usurpers to his throne: Robb Stark, Balon Greyjoy, and Joffrey Baratheon.